smokericeash/smokericeash.github.io/_posts/2025/2025-10-31-SCARECOMP.md

 - Steganography and data extraction
 - Realistic exploitation chains instead of isolated one-offs

 By the time I finished, it felt less like a competition and more like a condensed red-team training scenario.
+I had placed 4th, but the experiences were more exciting than the striving for placement.

 And honestly—
 **I learned a ton.**